The GO DAG file format is used by

 It is a quick parsing file, containing the structure and IDs from the Gene Ontology and can be

 Gene Ontology's OBO format.

-A GO DAG file is packaged with the gomo databases avaliable on the meme website.
+A GO DAG file is packaged with the gomo databases available on the MEME Suite website.

 The file structure can be divided into 3 major parts.

 The purpose of the header comments is to document the details of the OBO file that was used to generate it.
 Each line starts with a # symbol and the rest of the line can contain any content.

 The purpose of the directed acyclic graph portion is to store the hierarchical structure of the Gene Ontology in a way that is quick to load into memory while still being compact in file size.
 The first line is the number of nodes in the DAG.
 Following that lines are in groups of 5 defining different attributes of the node.
 The group is on its own in the first line.
 The name is on the second line with the length coming first so memory can be preallocated for it.
 The node's position in the DAG is summarized in the third line with the total number of nodes above followed by the total number or nodes below.
 The fourth and fifth lines define the edges from the node to its parents and edges from the node to its children.
 Each line of edges starts with the edge count for that line which can be zero.
 Each edge is a number in the range zero to the node count minus 1 and is the index of the linked node.
 Values on the same line are tab separated.
 The order that the nodes are listed does not have any meaning other than providing a position to for the other nodes to link to.

 The purpose of the graph labels is to allow lookup of a graph node.
 Each line in the graph labels section has a symbol indicating if the label is the primary (>) or alternate (+) label, followed by a tab, followed by the label, followed by a tab, followed by the position of the associated node (index plus 1) or zero if the label is obsolete.
 The labels are ordered alphabetically.